dafuloth/m1-project/README.md

 Initially the contact form was going to be on its own separate page.
 However, as I became more familiar with Bootstrap, I decided that it would be more effective to implement the contact form via a Bootstrap Modal in order to maintain focus on the content.

 The benefit of using a modal for the contact form is that the user is not navigated away from the site content, and nor would they need to manually return to the originating page.
 Thus the user may be encouraged to continue exploring the website.
-Meanwhile, a separate contact form _page_ does not offer anything else besides a contact form which could prematurely signal the end of the user journey.
+Meanwhile, only having a separate contact form _page_ does not offer anything else besides a contact form which could prematurely signal the end of the user journey.

+A standalone version of the Contact form is incorporated into the About Us page which will serve to summarise information about the venue and offer a way for user to send a message to the venue management.

 #### DRYing the contact form